Lightstreamer/Lightstreamer-example-StockList-adapter-java-remote-cluster/README.md

 ## Lightstreamer Compatibility Notes

-- Compatible with Lightstreamer SDK for Java Remote Adapters since 1.1
+- Compatible with Lightstreamer SDK for Java Remote Adapters version 1.1 to 1.2